 Since you don’t have to worry about the infrastructure on the server side of things anymore, you won’t have the same kind of access to all the monitoring, tracing, debugging, alerting, and log aggregation options that you used to have with “old-school workflows” or container-based setups.
 Serverless observability is a real issue.
 That’s exactly the reason why Dashbird was launched in 2017.
 So, in this article I’m listing all the biggest observability challenges serverless computing brings and how Dashbird helps to solve them.

 AWS Lambda is offering CloudWatch for monitoring your functions, but it only performs up to a point when you are just starting out with serverless and only have a few lambda functions to monitor.
 It automatically collects metrics and logs, but regarding the bird’s-eye-view, you are left in the dark.
 You’ll never know how good the overall health of your serverless application is.
 Especially when it grows to a larger scale and introduces more complexity.

-So to get centralized overview of your serverless stack’s health, you should sign up for a free Dashbird account.
+So to get a centralized overview of your serverless stack’s health, you should sign up for a free Dashbird account.
 Unlike some of the competitors, Dashbird doesn’t use any wrappers, but collects and visualizes actionable data from your CloudWatch logs.
-You just need to connect your AWS account - the whole setup takes less than 2 minutes and there are no code-changes involved.
+You just need to connect your AWS account – the whole setup takes less than 2 minutes and there are no code changes involved.

-Dashbird’s main dashboard with full system health overview with real time metrics.
+Dashbird’s main dashboard with a full system health overview with real-time metrics.

 Bonus tip #2: Dashbird also provides daily report emails with key points of interest compiled from the invocation logs from the previous 24 hours.